6 Types of car insurance fraud

 NICB says common types of staged crashes include:

-- Swoop and squat: Two vehicles trap a victim in a rear-end collision.
+- Swoop and squat: Two vehicles trap a victim and force them into a rear-end collision.

-- Drive down: When waiting to make a left turn, the victim is lured into turning early by an oncoming fraudster who waits and then proceeds to collide with the victim.
+- Drive down: While waiting to make a left turn, the victim is tricked into turning early by an oncoming driver who waits to lure the driver to move forward, then collides with the victim.

-- Wave down: Two vehicles set up a crash with a victim who’s given a wave that it’s safe to pull out of a parking lot or side street.
+- Wave down: Two vehicles set up a crash with a victim by waving to the victim that it is safe to pull out of a parking lot or side street with obscured vision.

-- Enhanced damages: In a legitimate accident, the not-at-fault driver causes additional damage to their vehicle to pump up the claim.
+- Enhanced damages: After a legitimate accident, the driver who is not at fault causes additional damage to their vehicle to increase the cost of the claim.

-- Sideswipe: A driver positions themselves so they can sideswipe another car that is using the inner left-turn lane of a dual left-turn lane intersection.
+- Sideswipe: A driver maneuvers to sideswipe another vehicle in the inner left-turn lane of a dual left-turn lane intersection.

 Most insurance professionals are honest, but if you buy your car insurance coverage through an agent who has the potential to commit car insurance fraud, it can cost you.